AhmadAL-Quraan/Simple-api-request/README.md

-This is a simple API request using Java with Spring boot framework.
+This is a simple API request using Java with Spring boot framework and postgreSQL database .